aws/amazon-freertos/vendors/cypress/documents/OTA_README.md

 ## Prepare for Building your OTA Application (PSoC® 62 MCU kits)

+Ensure that the OTA_SUPPORT flag is set to 1.
+Depending on your flow this could be with "set(OTA_SUPPORT 1)" in your cmake list, or by defining this on a command line build with "-DOTA_SUPPORT=1"

 The Makefile and cmake flows both look for this environment variable to determine how to build the application:

 `OTA_USE_EXTERNAL_FLASH`